swaroopar/inprogress-engineer/docs/css/margin-padding-border.md

 This means, if two vertical elements having a margin of 1em, then the overall margin between these two elements will be 1em only.
 :::

+## Auto Margin

+This will automatically place the content in the center of the container or the width of the container.